junxit/us-congress-bills-115/bill.md

   - **(1)** the Office of Emergency Communications in any law, regulation, map, document, record, or other paper of the United States shall be deemed to be a reference to the Emergency Communications Division; and
   - **(2)** the Director for Emergency Communications in any law, regulation, map, document, record, or other paper of the United States shall be deemed to be a reference to the Assistant Director for Emergency Communications.
 - **(d)** *Oversight* The Director of the Cybersecurity and Infrastructure Security Agency of the Department of Homeland Security shall provide to Congress, in accordance with the deadlines specified in paragraphs (1) and (2), information on the following:
-  - **(1)** Not later than 60 days after the date of the enactment of this Act, a briefing on the activities of the Agency relating to the development and use of the mechanisms required pursuant to section 2202(c)(6) of the Homeland Security Act of 2002 (as added by subsection (a) of this section).
-  - **(2)** Not later than 1 year after the date of the enactment of this Act, a briefing on the activities of the Agency relating to its use and improvement of the mechanisms required pursuant to section 2202(c)(6) of the Homeland Security Act of 2002 and how such activities have impacted coordination, situational awareness, and communications with Sector-Specific Agencies.
-  - **(3)** Not later than 90 days after the date of the enactment of this Act, information on the Agency’s mechanisms for regular and ongoing consultation and collaboration, as required pursuant to section 2202(c)(7) of the Homeland Security Act of 2002 (as added by subsection (a) of this section).
+  - **(1)** Not later than 90 days after the date of the enactment of this Act, information on the Agency’s mechanisms for regular and ongoing consultation and collaboration, as required pursuant to section 2202(c)(7) of the Homeland Security Act of 2002 (as added by this Act).
-  - **(4)** Not later than 1 year after the date of the enactment of this Act, the activities of the Agency’s consultation and collaboration mechanisms as required pursuant to section 2202(c)(7) of the Homeland Security Act of 2002, and how such mechanisms have impacted operational coordination, situational awareness, and integration across the Agency.
+  - **(2)** Not later than one year after the date of the enactment of this Act, the activities of the Agency’s consultation and collaboration mechanisms and how such mechanisms have impacted operational coordination, situational awareness, and integration across the Agency.
 - **(e)** *Cyber workforce* Not later than 90 days after the date of the enactment of this subtitle, the Director of the Cybersecurity and Infrastructure Security Agency of the Department of Homeland Security shall submit to Congress a report detailing how the Agency is meeting legislative requirements under the Cybersecurity Workforce Assessment Act (Public Law 113–246) and the Homeland Security Cybersecurity Workforce Assessment Act (enacted as section 4 of the Border Patrol Agent Pay Reform Act of 2014; Public Law 113–277) to address cyber workforce needs.
 - **(f)** *Facility* Not later than 180 days after the date of the enactment of this Act, the Director of the Cybersecurity and Infrastructure Security Agency of the Department of Homeland Security shall report to Congress on the most efficient and effective methods of consolidating Agency facilities, personnel, and programs to most effectively carry out the Agency’s mission.
 - **(g)** *Conforming amendments to the Homeland Security Act of 2002* The Homeland Security Act of 2002 is amended—